 Florida is one of the most populous states in the country.
-Since the opening of the Turnpike in 1957, the State's population has increased from approximately 4 million to over 20 million in 2017, and is projected by the University of Florida, Bureau of Economic and Business Research (BEBR) to exceed 24 million by 2030.
-As the data in Table 36 indicates, Florida's population in 2017 increased 110 percent since 1980 and 58 percent since 1990.
+Since the opening of the Turnpike in 1957, the State's population has increased from approximately 4 million to nearly 21 million in 2018, and is projected by the University of Florida, Bureau of Economic and Business Research (BEBR) to exceed 24 million by 2030.
+As the data in Table 35 indicates, Florida's population in 2018 increased 114 percent since 1980 and 61 percent since 1990.
 In fact, Florida is now ranked the third most populous state in the nation behind California and Texas.
 Continued increases in Turnpike traffic will be dependent on the growth of population, licensed drivers and motor vehicle ownership, number of households, employment, prevailing interest rates, tourism and other economic development efforts (both foreign and domestic).